syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Lock-an-Annotation.md

 ### Annotation changed event

-We can lock an annotation by setting the value of `IsLocked` in the annotation changed event as true.
+To lock an annotation by annotation changed event, set the value of `IsLocked` in the annotation changed event as true.
 The following code snippet illustrates locking sticky note annotation by annotation changed event while adding an annotation.

 {% tabs %}
 {% highlight C# %}

-//Hooks the event handler for ` StickyNoteAnnotationChanged` event pdfviewer.StickyNoteAnnotationChanged += Pdfviewer_StickyNoteAnnotationChanged;
+//Wires the event handler for ` StickyNoteAnnotationChanged` event pdfviewer.StickyNoteAnnotationChanged += Pdfviewer_StickyNoteAnnotationChanged;

 private void Pdfviewer_StickyNoteAnnotationChanged(object sender, StickyNoteAnnotationChangedEventArgs e)